menu

 As your business grows, so do some other mysterious ailments.
 Your skin is having break outs, your favorite pants are getting a little snug, you’re having headaches when you skip the daily caffeine + sugar energy boost you get in the Starbucks drive thru.

 When your friends invite you to dinner, you have to politely decline because you’re busy building your business.
-They, of course, know not invite you to do anything on the weekend.
+They, of course, know not to invite you to do anything on the weekend.
 That would be absurd.
 Everyone knows weddings and events happen on the weekend.
 So, eventually you stop hearing from many of your friends and family on a regular basis.

 Now you’re deep into growing your business.
 Everyday is busy.
 You know you need help, but have no idea how to go about finding it.
 You don’t have time to stop and find someone to help.
 And even if you did make the time, who would you ask?
 You need answers on all the things you didn’t really realize you’d need back when you started – which website platform is best for your business, what needs to be included in your contracts, what tool will allow you to automate your emails, how to market your business, how to use the latest social media features that you see everyone else already mastering, and on… and on… and on.